FAQ: How MINDEF's Internet system could have been breached and by whom

 Based on the choice of target and modus operandi, it is possible to eliminate the types of culprit in any attack, said Jeffrey Kok of CyberArk.

-He noted that cyber criminals and gangs are predominantly profit-driven, which doesn't seem to be the case here, as there are few financial assets and little information to be gained.
+He noted that cyber criminals and gangs are predominantly profit-driven, which does not seem to be the case here, as there are few financial assets and little information to be gained.

 Hacktivists typically launch cyber attacks to send a message and claim credit - and as no one has come forward to claim credit or spread a message, this is similarly unlikely.